 I thought about the stays quite a lot.
 Stay kits for commercial mudguards are available from the likes of SKS, Velo-Orange, Gilles Berthoud and so on, and they would be a great solution for a road or touring bike setup.
 The Dummy however needed something stiffer and more robust, as well as longer.
 Alloy tubing I decided would be too soft.
 I had some 1mm wall thickness, 6mm OD stainless tubing here for making bag supports but it’s a bit heavy for a mudguard stay, increasing stress on the guard itself on rough terrain.
 The 0.5mm wall thickness tubing of the same diameter is perfect however – a meter of it weighs about 65grams and is nice and stiff.
 Stays were bent to shape mainly by eye using a mini tube bender of the sort used for routing brake pipes and so on in the automotive world.
 You can find them online for a tenner; really handy bit of kit for making bag supports too.

-The stay is fixed to the fork using small brass pinch clamps.
+The stay is fixed to the fork using small brass pinch clamps made from some brass bar stock (eBay is a good source for this sort of thing in very small quantities).
 Really simple – a 6mm hole for the stay, then a 5mm hole for the bolt drilled through perpendicular to, and adjacent to the stay hole, and then simply cut through with a hacksaw to meet the larger of the two holes.
 Once the bolted to the fork boss and tightened the stay will be clamped up nice and tight.
 Once cut to length the open ends of the tube were plugged with a drop of hot melt glue.

 Before final rubbing down and varnishing I gave the inside faces of the mouldings a single layer of 200 g/sqm woven glass cloth and epoxy resin to add toughness and reduce the likelihood of any splitting along the grain.
 Four coats of satin polyurethane yacht varnish followed with a light rub down between each coat.
 Temperatures are quite cool at the moment so I could only manage one coat per day but care and patience at this stage always pays off…